 Social Security is the cornerstone of retirement for millions of people.
-Yet, Americans remain largely ignorant of key aspects of how this program works, a new survey has found.
+Yet some Americans remain largely ignorant about key aspects of how this program works, a new survey has found.

-More than one-third (35%) of near-retirees ages 55 to 65 know so little that they failed a basic knowledge quiz about Social Security retirement benefits, according to the latest MassMutual Social Security consumer poll.
+Among those ages 55 to 65 — characterized as “near-retirees” — 29% know so little that they failed a basic knowledge quiz about Social Security retirement benefits, according to the latest MassMutual Social Security consumer poll.
 The poll surveyed 1,500 Americans who are nearing retirement but have not filed for Social Security retirement benefits yet.

-- 83% of respondents understood the consequences of receiving Social Security benefits before reaching their full retirement age.
+- 89% of respondents understood their benefits would be reduced if they received Social Security benefits before reaching their full retirement age.

-- 94% knew taking benefits before full retirement age will result in reduced monthly checks.
+- 82% knew taking benefits while continuing to work before full retirement age might result in reduced monthly checks.

 Still, near-retirees have some work to do if they are to better understand a program that will have a deep and lasting impact on most of their lives.